hellerve/blog/wip/Speeding_up_an_Interpreter.md

 optimization techniques for virtual machines, but it didn’t change much back then.
-But then I saw a talk by Adrien Lamarque at [Enthusiasticon](https://blog.veitheller.de/Enthusiasticon.html) about speeding up interpreter loops where he spent some time discussing exactly this topic and I decided that I’d give it another go.
+But then I saw a talk by Adrien Lamarque at [Enthusiasticon](https://blog.veitheller.de/Enthusiasticon.html) about speeding up interpreter loops where he spent some time discussing exactly this topic, and I decided that I’d give it another go.

 This is the tale of how I got my silly virtual machine to speed up by a lot.
 I started out with a VM that would render Mandelbrot in about 29 seconds, and I